-For a high income employee, HBB does seem to make the difference between growth and shrinkage of buying power.
-The longer that they can go before getting hosed by a political cold shower, the better.
+For a high income employee, HBB does seem to make a big difference.
+Growth instead of shrinkage of buying power.
+The longer that they can go before getting hosed by a cold tax-event-shower, the better.

 - HBB has a risk premium of about 0.4-1.4% in a taxable cash account compared to a conventional bond fund.